TheKicker/TheKicker/README.md

 </div>

 <h2> I am a digital marketer, a software developer, and proud nerd.</h2>
-In 2019, I graduated from <a href="https://www.geneva.edu/">Geneva College</a> where I pursued two degrees in Business Administration and Marketing, with a minor in software development.
-I currently work for <a href="https://www.fiestafactorydirect.com">The Fiesta Tableware Company</a> as an eCommerce Analyst, my team and I are responsible for managing our digital presence and the analytics that come with an internationally available storefront.
+In 2019, I graduated from <a href="https://www.geneva.edu/">Geneva College</a> where I pursued two degrees in Business Administration and Marketing, with a minor in computer science (web engineering).
+I currently work for <a href="https://www.symbotic.com/">Symbotic</a> as a Technical Support Engineer (TSE).

 <br>In 2020, I co-founded the beginnings of a marketing agency called <a href="https://lc3creative.com">LC3 Creative</a> that strives to bring professional grade tools and practices to small businesses.
 Right now, we have around 10 clients we work with; covering a variety of topics from web design, social media management, graphic design, search engine optimization, and digital advertising.

-<br>In 2022, I planned to take a dep dive into the Godot Game Engine for game development.
-God's plan however was a little different and I spent most of the year hustling for my business, and using <a href="https://nodejs.org/en/about/">Node.js</a> but I finished the year starting <a href="https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0">Harvard's CS50.</a>

-<br> In 2023, I want to finish CS50 and get more advanced at Node JS because of all the capabilities it has.
-Eventually, I would like to get into Raspberry Pi.
-We'll see what happens!

 <br>